SignPath/website/docs/blog/_posts/2025-01-31-signing-office-macros-with-signpath.md

 ## Office Macros: Tailor made for compromise

-If you use Microsoft Office (and who doesn't these days?), you're familiar with macros -- tiny programs written in Visual Basic for Applications (VBA) that execute in Office documents.
-They are purely designed to make our lives easier, and that makes them vulnerable.
+If you use Microsoft Office (and who doesn't these days?), you're familiar with macros -- those tiny programs written in Visual Basic for Applications (VBA) that execute in Office documents.
+They are purely designed to make our lives easier, and that actually makes them vulnerable.
 When a user opens a document containing a macro, the macro inherits the same permissions as the user.
 You might be surprised to find out that macros can use the VBA SHELL command to run arbitrary commands and programs.
 The also have access to the VBA KILL command, which can be used to delete files.
 Even worse, macro bugs spread easily, hijacking commands such as "AutoOpen" to run whenever you open a file.
 Worse still, some macros leverage exploits that actually escalate privileges, making them an even greater threat.

 Modern versions of Microsoft Office much more restrictive.
 Office 2013 is set to disable all macros by default, providing a notification that the macro wasn't allowed to run.

 Why do hackers love them?

-- Social Engineering: Unlike executable files, whcih look scary, Office documents seem innocuous.
+- Social Engineering: Unlike executable files, which look scary, Office documents seem innocuous.
 Attackers exploit this trust by embedding malicious macros into documents and persuading users to enable them through social engineering tactics.
 "Trust me!"
 - Ease of Execution: Enabling macros requires just a single click, often facilitated by deceptive instructions embedded within phishing emails or the document itself.
 - Difficulties in Policy Enforcement: Traditional security measures, such as application whitelisting and malware scanning, are ineffective at fully mitigating macro threats.